evanthompson/demos/RDBMSDemo/README.txt

 To get a quick overview of the size and complexity of the database, the model that we based the database around can be found within the ERModel.pdf file.

+The project was done in visio and DB2.
+Submitted by Evan Thompson and Mike Martino